ngs-docs/2021-august-remote-computing/_main.utf8.md

 (press <kbd>Q</kbd> to exit)

-We can _check_ a list of md5sum's conatined in a file with the `-c` flag.
+We can _check_ a list of md5sums contained in a file with the `-c` flag.
 The command will automatically look for files contained in the list and check the md5sum against the ones printed in the file.

 ```
 md5sum -c \@mini_A-torda.md5